SirPlease/ZoneMod/README.md

 * Players are now able to register themselves as Casters.
  * This makes it a lot easier to get Casts setup without the need of an Admin.
  * As a side effect Ready-up will no longer wait for Casters.
-* MVP Chatprints.
- * Your Rank is now correctly shown when using !mvp / sm_mvp during game.
- * Teammates won't get spammed with their current Rank status when you request MVP.
 * Added !cfg
  * This allows players to see the current status of the config, in-game (Changelog)